Caddy is the first and only web server to use HTTPS automatically and by default.

 *.example.com will cause Caddy to manage a wildcard certificate for

 *.example.com.
-If you need different behavior, the JSON config gives you precise control over certificate subjects and site names ("host matchers").
+You can see this demonstrated on our Common Caddyfile Patterns page.
+If you need different behavior, the JSON config gives you more precise control over certificate subjects and site names ("host matchers").

 Wildcard certificates represent a wide degree of authority and should only be used when you have so many subdomains that managing individual certificates for them would strain the PKI or cause you to hit CA-enforced rate limits.